Banqueting House: Architecture

 The design of the Banqueting House is classical in concept.
 It introduced a refined Italianate Renaissance style that was unparalleled in the free and picturesque Jacobean architecture of England, where Renaissance motifs were still filtered through the engravings of Flemish Mannerist designers.
 The roof is essentially flat and the roofline is defined by a balustrade.
 On the street façade, the engaged columns, of the Corinthian and Ionic orders, the former above the latter, stand atop a high, rusticated basement and divide the seven bays of windows.

 The building is on three floors: The ground floor, a warren of cellars and store rooms, is low; its small windows indicating by their size the lowly status and usage of the floor, above which is the double-height banqueting hall, which falsely appears from the outside as a first-floor piano nobile with a secondary floor above.
 The lower windows of the hall are surmounted by alternating triangular and segmental pediments, while the upper windows are unadorned casements.
 Immediately beneath the entablature, which projects to emphasize the central three bays, the capitals of the pilasters are linked by swags in relief, above which the entablature is supported by dental corbel table.
 Under the upper frieze, festoons and masks suggest the feasting and revelry associated with the concept of a royal banqueting hall.

+The Banqueting House facades were originally faced with two kinds of stone providing a colour contrast.
+Oxfordshire stone was used for the walls, and Purbeck stone for the columns, pilasters, and other ornaments.
+At Inigo Jones's request, a new pier was built at the Isle of Purbeck in 1620 for shipping the stone.
+The foundations and internal walls were brick.
+Some of windows were partly blocked and plastered and painted over, possibly for ease of hanging tapestries.
+The building was later refaced with Portland stone only.